jesse-ai/docs/docs/roadmap.md

 Here you can find both the features that has been added to Jesse along the way, and those I'm planning to implement in coming months.

+## May

+-   Switch database to PostgreSQL.
+-   Implement "WatchList" for logging custom values in both backtest logs and livetrade dashboard for a better monitoring experience.
+-   TODO: Implement backtest support for multiple time frames.

 ## April

 -   Implement Stochastic RSI indicator.